RobotLocomotion/drake/doc/_pages/from_binary.md

 ## Stable Releases

-Binary packages of Drake for Ubuntu 22.04 (Jammy) and Mac are available to download as attachments from Drake's GitHub [releases](https://github.com/RobotLocomotion/drake/releases) page.
+Binary packages of Drake for Ubuntu 22.04 (Jammy), Ubuntu 24.04 (Noble), and Mac are available to download as attachments from Drake's GitHub [releases](https://github.com/RobotLocomotion/drake/releases) page.